 From the outside, e-Commerce looks and sounds cool, right?
 It starts with that “e-”.
 Surely that means it’s cool?

 Hey, it’s new and online.
 And online’s cool.
-It’s “e”.
+It’s “e-”.
 It’s not the same old, same old.

 But damn, it’s important, isn’t it?
 Because without sales, you have no business.

 But surely, e-Commerce gets you away from all that stuff, right?
+Um, no.

 Amazon Item Template

-Their negotiating stance starts with “we’re big and successful, accept our terms or f*ck off”.
-We’re simplifying and paraphrasing, obviously.
-But, they are tough negotiators.
+Their negotiating stance starts with “We’re big and successful, accept our terms or f*ck off”.
+We’re simplifying and paraphrasing.
+Obviously.
+But, they’re well-known for being tough negotiators.

 And then you get their Amazon Item Template.
-For every product you want to list on Amazon, you need to complete this beast of a spreadsheet in a way they’re happy with.
+For every product you want to list on Amazon, you have to complete this beast of a spreadsheet in a way they’re happy with.
 It has 37 different elements on it.

-Vendor codes, brand names, category, GST status, Barcodes, Weights, packaging details, product descriptions, price breakdowns, features, shelf-life, temperature status, country of origin, ingredients, dimensions and fragile or dangerous transportation warnings.
+Vendor codes, brand names, category, GST status, barcodes, weights, packaging details, product descriptions, price breakdowns, features, shelf-life, temperature status, country of origin, ingredients, dimensions and fragile or dangerous transportation warnings.